urodelus/urocoin/Protocole.md

 Word                  | Description
 --------------------- | -------------
-UCP                   | Acronym for *UCoin Protocol*.
+UCP                   | Acronyme pour *UC*oin *P*rotocol.
 A set of rules to create uCoin based currencies.
 Signature             | The cryptographical act of certifying a document using a private key.
-WoT                   | Acronym for *Web of Trust*.
+WoT                   | Acronyme pour *W*eb *o*f *T*rust (Toile de confiance).
 A groupment of individuals recognizing each other's identity through public keys and certification mechanisms
 UD                    | Acronym for *Universal Dividend*.
 Means money issuance **directly** and **exclusively** by and to WoT members

 ## Introduction